 IBgard should be taken as directed by a physician.
-The usual adult dosage is: 1-2 capsules, as needed, up to three time a day.
-Take at least 30 minutes before or after a meal, with water.
-Do not exceed eight capsules per day.
+The usual adult dosage: 1 to 2 capsules, as needed, up to three times a day.
+Take 30 to 90 minutes before meal(s), with water.a Do not exceed eight capsules per day.
 Swallow capsules whole or mix microspheres with applesauce.
 Do not chew.
-Note: Many physicians are now recommending taking IBgard before a meal, as it enables the supportive effect of IBgard to start as early as possible.

 Like all medical foods regulated under section 5(b) the Orphan Drug Act (21 U.S.C.
 [360ee](b)(3)), IBgard should be given only to patients receiving active medical supervision for their IBS.
 A physician should provide an IBS management program and instructions for use of IBgard.
 Once a program is in place, be sure to follow up with a physician to monitor progress and adjust the program as needed.